IBM/cpdctl/README_command_reference.md

 `--json-patch` (<a href="#cli-json-patch-operation-example-schema-asset">`JSONPatchOperation[]`</a>)
 :   JSON array of patch operations as defined in RFC 6902.<br/>.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--json-patch=@path/to/file.json`.

 `--catalog-id` (string)
 :   You must provide either a catalog id, a project id, or a space id, but not more than one.